itsabigaundy/machina_hw/README.md

 # Robotic_HW
-## Context
-The design of our cells in Machina Labs has evolved over the past years.
-Currently, each of our cells has two articulated industrial robots on rails (a total of 7 axes) and a frame with hydraulic clamps.
-For the parts to form correctly, we must exert and maintain a dynamic force during the forming in a very accurate location in space.
-Currently, each robot is equipped with a load cell.
-See a quick video about our process [here](https://www.youtube.com/watch?v=iqYMprTEXRI).
-We are using ROS2 to collect the data from the network and control the robots in real-time.
-As a robotic engineer, we keep developing different modules for our network to add features to the system.

 ## Objective
 The goal of This project is to build a ROS2 network that collects data from 3-DOF sensors and makes the filtered data available as a ROS service and topic.
 Since we cannot send a real sensor to all of our applicants, we made a simple simulator (sensor.py) that mimics the behavior of a real sensor but with random data.